When should you use Heimdall Data?

-- Better usage of RDS read replicas: When read replicas are created, the developers need to adjust the application to new database servers online.
+- Better usage of RDS read replicas: When read replicas are created, the developers must modify the application to bring new database servers online.
 Heimdall supports read/write split which will route queries to the appropriate database server.
 It is a simple configuration policy on the Heimdall console requiring zero code changes.

 Heimdall Data is available in the AWS Marketplace and is installed in your EC2 application instance.
 WIth the Heimdall-AWS configuration wizard, we automatically connect to Amazon Elasticache and RDS.
 Just point to our storage of choice (in-memory or Elasticache) and RDS data source, and we will take it from there.

 But we already cache at the business object and web level.
 Does Heimdall Data still add benefit?

 Absolutely.
 Working alongside the application caches and web caches, the Heimdall cache provides additional for performance benefits, particularly for dynamic content.
 Application level caches may have constrained parameters (e.g. per session) limiting the caching required for optimal performance.
 Because Heimdall caches at the data access layer, it sees the unrestricted flow traffic going to the database and optimizes performance that other cache systems will not be able to detect.